LostKobrakai/Tut/PageTypes.md

 As an example scenario, which will make it easier for me to explain all the settings, we'll imagine we're building a website, which besides some static content does feature an not so small events section.
 Now we can already guess that we'll often need to work with event pages.
 Maybe there will be various places, where we need to select events happening in specified timeframes.
 We don't want to repeat the selector for such a specific selection in all those places, but rather handle them once and reuse the logic later.

 To do so we'll first add an `events.php` file somewhere in the `site/` folder.
 We'll use `site/api/events.php` for this tutorial.
-If you're using an class autoloader like composer (or ProcessWire >3.0) than you can use that to load the file, but we'll just simply include the file via the `site/config.php`.<span id="anchor-include"></span>
+If you're using an class autoloader like [composer](https://getcomposer.org/) (or [ProcessWire 3](https://processwire.com/blog/posts/processwire-2.6.20-and-surprise-processwire-3.0-alpha-1/#what-benefits-will-using-namespaces-bring)) than you can use that to load the file, but we'll just simply include the file via the `site/config.php`.<span id="anchor-include"></span>

 ```php
 // site/config.php